UMP 65x45 [M8]x2 GW F230+ Lina / N38 - search holder

 - They exhibit very high magnetic induction on the surface of the magnet,

-- Key role in modern technologies – are used in hard drives, electric motors, medical apparatus and other advanced devices.
+- Key role in advanced technologically fields – are used in HDD drives, electric motors, medical apparatus or very modern machines.

 Disadvantages of neodymium magnets:

-- Potential hazard to health from tiny fragments of magnets pose a threat, in case of ingestion, which becomes significant in the context of child safety.
-It's also worth noting that small elements of these products have the potential to be problematic in medical diagnosis when they are in the body.
+- Possible danger to health from tiny fragments of magnets pose a threat, in case of ingestion, which becomes significant in the context of child safety.
+Additionally, miniscule components of these products can hinder the diagnostic process in case of swallowing.

 The magnet coating contains nickel, so be cautious if you have a nickel allergy.